cosarara/blue-spider/README.txt

 Blue Spider Map editor
 ======================

-Blue Spider is a map editor for the GBA pokémon games.
+Blue Spider is a map editor for the GBA pokÃ©mon games.
 It supports only the USA versions of Ruby and Fire Red, although Emerald support is about to get working.